nperon/overkill-todo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Deploying the project on github.io pages

+Project can be deployed on github.io pages easily using angular-cli-ghpages library.
+First, the latter library needs to be install globally with:

+npm install -g angular-cli-ghpages

+and then locally in the project with:

+npm i angular-cli-ghpages --save-dev

+Chosen the app url to be https://nperon.github.io/overkill-todo/ the build can be performed with:

+ng build --prod --base-href https://nperon.github.io/overkill-todo/

+Then, app can be deployed with:

+ngh --dir=dist/overkill-todo